firegate666/yii-web-setup/INSTALL.md

 # How to setup the project

+## Adjust composer

+Open composer.json and adjust "vendor/name" that it fits your project.
+Add additional information or dependencies if needed.

 ## Install dependencies

 First download all dependencies needed by this project.
 You can do this by executing the composer dependency manager for PHP